JonathanWilbur/asn1-d/readme.md

 - [x] Convert `bitString` to get and set a `bool[]` instead of `std.bitmanip.BitArray`
 - [x] Abstractions for `set` and `sequence` properties \([StackOverflow Question](https://stackoverflow.com/questions/46828692/template-referring-to-child-class-within-parent-class)\)
 - [x] A better system of exceptions
-- [ ] 100% unit test code coverage
+- [x] 100% unit test code coverage
-  - [ ] Negative unit tests for all string types
 - [x] Add `deprecated` attribute to deprecated types.
 - [ ] Make constructor that takes ref to a `size_t` storing the number of bytes read
 - [x] Overhaul OID and RelativeOID